dirtyhenry/blog-deadrooster-org/README.md

     npm install   # Install Grunt and Bower bower install # Install JS and CSS dependencies

+## Writing a new post

+    uuidgen -hdr # Generate a new GUID

 ## Deployment

 This site is deployed via GitHub Pages facility.
 From your developer environment, create 2 clones of this